LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 11 - The Chapel & The Divide.md

 		- [ ] Naestor
 		- [ ] suggestion of others
 	- [ ] Attacked by Smoke Constructs
-		- [ ] Niahl commands troops into formations
-		- [ ] Elaine summons a great bolt of lightning
-		- [ ] Ven-Dryk attacks with Void Cleaver
 		- [ ] The Smoke Constructs kidnap Father Naestor